mayunlong89/single_cell_genetics/README.md

+# Computational methods
-# Revealing genetic componenets of complex diseases or traits in specific cellular context
+## Revealing genetic componenets of complex diseases or traits in specific cellular context